Amino Acids

 Refers to the ease with which nutrients, particularly minerals, can be absorbed from the digestive tract and utilised by the body.

 Long chain molecules which provide energy for all basic body functions from breathing to muscle contraction.
-Soluble carbohydrate includes sugars and starch which are broken down to glucose for basic cell function.
-Insoluble carbohydrate includes cellulose which is the fibrous part of plants and which is broken down by bacteria in the horse's hind gut into volatile fatty acids, a further energy source.
+Soluble carbohydrates include sugars and starch, which are broken down to glucose for basic cell function.
+Insoluble carbohydrates include cellulose, which is the fibrous part of plants and which is broken down by bacteria in the horse's hind gut into volatile fatty acids, a further energy source.

 Chelates